 - "Sunny" Sidley

-Lakeview Chapel Free Will Baptist Church, at 123 Tree Road, where the Pastor is Elder D. Graham, will celebrate its 63rd church anniversary Sept 23.
-Pastor Graham will speak at the 11 a.m. service, and Eldress Mary Kelly will speak at the 4 p.m. service.
+Lakeview Chapel Free Will Baptist Church, at 123 Tree Road, where the pastor is Elder D. Graham, will celebrate its 63rd church anniversary Sept 23.
+Pastor Graham will speak at the 11 a.m. service, and Apostle Mary Kelly will speak at the 4 p.m. service.
 Dinner will be served.
-Everyone is invited.

 Holy Temple Church holds services every first and third Sunday.
 Everyone is invited to attend.